Hashpa’ah: Training Program for Jewish Spiritual Directors

 Program Details

-• Two Winter Intensives (the Tuesday afternoon through Friday afternoon before the OHALAH conference each January),
+• Two Winter Intensives in Denver, Colorado (In 2024: Tuesday afternoon Jan 2, 2024, through Friday afternoon Jan 5 before the OHALAH conference.
+January 2026, final winter intensive, dates tba)

-• Five Semesters Supervised Practice (with individuals and groups)**
+• Five Semesters Hashpa’ah Supervision (with individuals and groups from Fall 2024 through Fall 2026)

 (ALEPH rabbinic students earn one unit of credit in Kli Kodesh for each of the 5 intensives)